Need we say more? 10 things you have to do in Saint Paul this summer.More

 Saint Paul’s history as Prohibition-era hotbed for gangsters, gals and whiskey runners is well known.
 The city became a haven for notorious names like John Dillinger, Babyface Nelson, Alvin “Creepy” Karpis, and the Barker gang, whose activities extended to robbing banks, holding up mail trucks and trains, and kidnapping hostages for ransom.
 Saint Paul celebrates this storied past by offering tours of sites where the gangsters once lived as they planned and executed the most notorious crimes perpetrated in the upper Midwest.
 Gangster tours highlight the sites of nightclubs, kidnappings and gun battles associated with the lawlessness of the 1930’s.
 The most famous, of course, are the Wabasha Caves, actual caves that were transformed into an underground speakeasy known as the “Castle Royal.”
 Read more.

 Once a safe haven for gangsters in the 1930's, there are many remnants of that period still around today.
-Take this exciting self-guided tour through the streets of Saint Paul to see all the famous spots of the past.
-[Tour]
+Take an exciting self-guided tour through the streets of Saint Paul to see all the famous spots of the past.

 Imagine that you're living in St. Paul's tumultuous era of prohibition and gangsters.
 Our Gangster Tours are enhanced by costumed guides who adopt the personae of the infamous gangsters who resided in St. Paul during the 1930s and whose path took them (perhaps unwillingly) into the Federal Court House (now Landmark Center).
 Guides tell of their “lives as gangsters” and how the criminal justice system functioned during that era.
 Told with humor, accuracy and liveliness, these tours educate about the life and times of people like “Ma” Barker, Alvin “Creepy” Karpis, John Dillinger and his moll Evelyn Freschette, and more.
 Many of them were held in our third floor Detention Room, were tried in Courtroom 317, or faced down J. Edgar Hoover's G-men on the front steps.